 Do Highlights Fade After Washing?

 Highlights will eventually fade after approx. 24 washes.
-They will be less visible with time, but if you take good care of your hair, you can prevent them from hair color fading too quickly.
+They will be less visible with time, but if you take good care of your hair, you can stop highlights from fading too quickly.
 For keeping blonde highlights hair color in good condition, use purple shampoos, conditioners, and put on a mask when you can.
 Also, consider washing your hair less.
 Instead, try keeping it fresh with dry shampoo.

 Get Hair Tips to Your Inbox